ucsb-seclab/packware/datasets/README.md

 Please note that, any email not following these conditions might be ignored.
 Also note that, we keep the (public) list of organizations accessing these samples here.

-## Organizations Reguested Our Dataset:
+## Organizations Reguested Binary Samples:
 1. [The MITRE Corporation](https://www.mitre.org)
 2. [University of Central Florida](https://www.ucf.edu)
 3. [Johns Hopkins University](https://www.jhu.edu)